tsdiokno/abl/content/tl/docs/nt/roma/roma-1.md

 [^10]: always asking in my prayers that if it is somehow in God’s will, I may now at last succeed in coming to you.

-[^11] Dahil talagang gusto ko kayong makita para ako ay makapagbigay sa inyo ng biyayang espiritual na inyong ikalalakas,
+[^11] Dahil talagang gusto ko kayong makita para ako ay makapagbigay sa inyo ng biyayang espiritwal na inyong ikalalakas,

 [^11]: For I want very much to see you, so that I may impart to you some spiritual gift to strengthen you,